-[Section 11ZPR inserted by No. 53 of 2003 s.
+[Section 11ZPR inserted: No. 53 of 2003 s.
 31.]

 11ZPS.
 Code may include presumption of authority

 The code of conduct may provide for a presumption that a person who carries out any marketing activity in the name of or for the benefit of —